codaxy/cxjs-home-expenses-app-tutorial/tutorial/layout.md

 # Layout

-Here is a quick introduction to our tutorial
+In this section we will explore the following:
 * [Layout elements](#layout-elements)
 * [Main layout operations](#main-layout-operations)
 * [Main content and routing](#main-content-and-routing)

 ## Layout elements

-Outer layouts define wrapper around the content being rendered.
+Outer layouts define a wrapper around the content being rendered.
 This is very convenient when multiple pages need to share a common layout or for defining global application layouts.

 To assign an outer layout to a widget, we specify the `outerLayout` attribute and pass in the predefined application layout.

-A layout is a simple widget tree. `ContentPlaceholder` elements are used to specify content insertion points.
+A layout is a simple widget tree with `ContentPlaceholder` elements that are used to specify content insertion points.

 ## App layout